openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

       * [Pattern-Defined Back Phase Transformations](#pattern-defined-back-phase-transformations)
       * [Generic Back Phase Transformations](#generic-back-phase-transformations)

-Model Optimizer extensibility mechanism allows to support new operations and custom transformations to generate the optimized Intermediate Representation (IR) as described in the [Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™](../../IR_and_opsets.md).
-This mechanism is a core part of the Model Optimizer and the Model Optimizer uses it under the hood, so the Model Optimizer itself is a huge set of examples on how to add custom logic to support your model.
+The Model Optimizer extensibility mechanism allows you to support new operations and custom transformations to generate the optimized Intermediate Representation (IR) as described in the
+[Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™](../../IR_and_opsets.md).
+This mechanism is a core part of the Model Optimizer, which it uses under the hood, so the Model Optimizer itself is a huge set of examples for adding custom logic to support your model.

 There are several cases when the customization is needed:

 * A model contains operation(s) not known for the Model Optimizer, but these operation(s) could be expressed as a combination of supported operations.
 In this case a custom transformation should be implemented to replace unsupported operation(s) with supported ones.
-* A model contains sub-graph of operations which can be replaced with a smaller number of operations to get the better performance.
-This example corresponds to so called fusing transformations.
-For example, replace a sub-graph performing the following calculation \f$x / (1.0 + e^{-(beta * x)})\f$ with a single operation of type [Swish](../../../ops/activation/Swish_4.md).
+* A model contains a sub-graph of operations that can be replaced with a smaller number of operations to get better performance.
+This example corresponds to so-called *fusing transformations*, for example, replacing a sub-graph performing the calculation \f$x / (1.0 + e^{-(beta * x)})\f$ with a single operation of type
+[Swish](../../../ops/activation/Swish_4.md).
 * A model contains a custom framework operation (the operation which is not a part of an official operation set of the framework) which was developed using the framework extensibility mechanism.
 In this case the Model Optimizer should know